Chris44442/bare_rusty_metal/README.md

 ./build.sh
 ```

+If you need to make changes to the linker.ld file, be sure to delete the `target` folder, otherwise the compiler might skip recompiling.

 ## How to use the tool

 You need a way to copy the built raw binary file `ke` from your host PC to the ARM.
 Options include JTAG, TFTP, serial UART custom protocols or using the SD card.